LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D2-FunctionScope-MoreOnFunctions.md

 ## Q and A

-- How is part 1 of week's lab assignment going?
+- How is part 1 of this week's lab assignment going?
 - Does anyone have any general questions about anything?

 ## Quiz Review